OpenZeppelin/defender-as-code/README.md

 # Defender as Code Serverless Plugin

-Defender as Code (DaC) is a Serverless Framework plugin for automated resource management on Defender.
+Defender as Code (DaC) is a Serverless Framework plugin for automated resource management and configuration as code.

-:warning: **This plugin is still under development.
-Bugs are expected.
-Use with care.**
+:warning: This plugin is under development and behavior might change.
+Handle with care.

 ## Prerequisites